The Early Middle Ages 500 – 1000

 His aim was to fix times and places where commercial transactions could be monitored, thereby enriching the treasury with the various sales imposts, cartage and tolls that were levied at the places and at these events.
 Markets grew into regular events, attracting ever larger numbers of buyers and sellers.
 Kings, dukes, counts and other rulers all showed a keen (financial) interest in these commercial activities.
 Inventories and audits of market towns were conducted regularly in order to eliminate illegal gatherings and ensure the regulations.
 Bishops, abbots and counts all became involved in these regulations in order to secure their cut of the increase in commercial activities.
 These activities were a severe impediment on an efficient economic system.
 Ships carrying goods would easily have to pay tolls and dues at a dozen places; this of course significant increased their costs, but even more disrupting was the fact that at these tolls significant delays occurred because of the inspections which sometimes required the unloading of the goods and the requirement to use local ships for the next part of the journey.

 Nevertheless the emergence of trade led to an instant success of these early markets and Charlemagne had to issue a capitulary urging farmers not to waste their time at market places.
 Many of such warnings regarding markets and fairs have been issued over the following one thousand years plus.
 It is not without reason the connotation with fair is not just with an economic market activity, but equally with fun and partying.
-Obviously that his been the case form those very early days onwards.
+Obviously that his been the case form those very early days onward.

 Initially most of these new markets in Europe north of the Alps were as elsewhere held once a week, often at Saturdays.
 Under its city privileges Oss was allowed to have a weekly market but this one was on Tuesday (a Saturday market was added later but always remained of less importance).
 After more than 600 years, both these two markets still exist and there will be thousands of such examples throughout Europe.
 Some of these northern fairs became of international importance: Lyon, Frankfurt, Vienna, Cracow, Antwerp, Ghent, Bruges, Bergen-op-Zoom.